BarRaider/streamdeck-tools/README.md

 ## Version 2.0 is out
 **WARNING:** This version breaks interfaces used in versions 1.x
 This is done to simplify the work on creating plugins even more.
 In addition, it adds access to additional functionality and data.
-Please follow the "Upgrading from versions 1.x" section below to quickly move to version 2.x
+Please follow the ***"Upgrading from versions 1.x"*** section below to quickly move to version 2.x

 ## Features
 - Optimized for the Stream Deck 4.1 SDK
 - Added support for GlobalSettings (introduced in the 4.1 SDK)
 - Simplified receiving Global Settings updates through the new `ReceivedGlobalSettings` method
-- Simplified receiving updates from the Property Inspector through the new `ReceivedSettings` method
+- Simplified receiving updates from the Property Inspector through the new `ReceivedSettings` method along with the new `Tools.AutoPopulateSettings()` method.
+See the ***"Auto-populating plugin settings"*** section below.
 - Introduced a new attribute called PluginActionId to indicate the Action's UUID (See below)
+- Simplified working with filenames from the Stram Deck SDK.
+See ***"Working with files"*** section below
 - Built-in integration with NLog.
 Use `Logger.LogMessage()` for logging.
 - Just call the `SDWrapper.Run()` and the library will take care of all the overhead
 - Just have your plugin inherit PluginBase and implement the basic functionality.
 Use the PluginActionId to specify the UUID from the manifest file.